Finite parts of inflationary loops II: A streamlined UV in-in algorithm and distinguishable signatures: One-loop bispectrum for

 We see that in the squeezed limit $p/k\to 0$, the divergent terms cancel out exactly, giving rise to a suppressed contribution $\order{p/k}$.
 This is consistent with the one-loop scale-invariant power spectrum featured by the model under analysis, see Appendix \ref{app: Power spectrum}.
 This cancellation occurs separately in both contributions to the diagram: the contribution coming from the quartic interactions $\pi'^4$ and $\pi'^2 (\partial\pi)^2$.
 Furthermore, it occurs independently in the different contributions of the in-in formalism: first and second line of Eq.~(\ref{eq: In-In rule 2H}).

-Beyond the squeezed limit, the presence of divergences due to the factors $\propto (k_1+k_2-k_3)^{-\alpha}$ (and permutations) with $\alpha>0$ can, in principle, become manifest in configurations where the three momenta are aligned.
+Beyond the squeezed limit, the presence of divergences due to the factors $\propto (k_1+k_2-k_3)^{-\alpha}$ (and permutations) with $\alpha>0$ can, in principle, become manifest in configurations where the three momenta are aligned (often referred to as {\it collinear} or {\it folded} configurations).
 Assuming without loss of generality $k_1>k_2$, we have $k_3 = k_1 + k_2 \, \xi$ with $\xi \in [-1,1] $, so there exist potentially problematic contributions in the $\xi \to \pm 1$ configurations.
 However, analyzing these configurations in the first line of Eq.~(\ref{eq: B non-trivial}), we observe that these divergences are again canceled independently (in the same sense as above), giving rise to a finite result as $\xi\to\pm 1$.
+In particular, taking the limit $\xi \to 1$ --the remaining collinear configurations being obtained by permutations of the external momenta-- one finds